 The following policy and conditions are applicable to students who elect to live in a gender-neutral space.

 - Students may choose to request a roommate of any sex or gender.

-- As with all roommate requests, the Office of Residence Life will only honor those requests made by all parties living within the same living space (i.e. room, apartment, suite).
+- As with all roommate requests, the Office of Residential & First-Year Programs will only honor those requests made by all parties living within the same living space (i.e. room, apartment, suite).

 - Upperclass students must apply with their prospective roommate(s) following the same processes and deadlines of all students entering the housing selection process.

 - Upperclass students will not be required to reveal their reasons for opting to live in gender-neutral housing.

 - Students will not be assigned to gender-neutral housing unless they have elected to do so.